Discover LinuxSecurity Features

 One of the primary features of Tomb is its ability to generate encrypted storage vaults to be opened and closed using a password chosen by the user.
 These so-called “tombs” are like a locked folder that can be safely transported and hidden in a filesystem away from malicious users.
 Unfortunately, Tomb does not have a graphical user interface (GUI) and relies on command line input in order to function.

-Learn more about Tomb here.
+Learn more about Tomb file encryption on Linux.

 Cryptmount allows users to not only protect important file systems information but also swap system space.
 Multiple encrypted file systems can be “mounted”, or made active, or “unmounted”, or deactivated, depending on the users’ immediate needs.
 This is particularly useful when you want to work in an encrypted environment without having to mess around with your system’s inbuilt partitions.